Invariant measures concentrated on countable structures: Existence of invariant measures

 We now verify that this construction produces a structure with the desired properties.

-\begin{theorem} Let $T$ be a countable pithy $\Pi_2$ theory of $\Lwow(L)$ that has duplication of quantifier-free types, and let $\PP$ be the $L$-structure obtained via Construction~\ref{themainconstruction}.
-Then $\PP$ is a Borel $L$-structure that strongly witnesses $T$. \end{theorem} \begin{proof}
+\begin{theorem} Let $L$ be a countable relational language, let $T$ be a countable pithy $\Pi_2$ theory of $\Lwow(L)$ that has duplication of quantifier-free types, and let $\PP$ be the $L$-structure obtained via Construction~\ref{themainconstruction}.
+Then $\PP$ is a samplable Borel $L$-structure that strongly witnesses $T$. \end{theorem} \begin{proof}

 We first show that $\PP$ is a Borel $L$-structure.
 Fix a relation symbol $R \in L$, and let $k$ be the arity of $R$.
-We must show that $\bigl\{\aa\in\PP^k \st \PP \models R(\aa)\}$ is Borel.
+We must show that $\{\aa\in\PP^k \st \PP \models R(\aa)\}$ is Borel.
 For each $i \ge 0$ define

 Recall that by our construction, the set of reals $\bigcup_{j\in\omega}\vv_j$ is dense in $\Reals$, and so every tuple of reals is in $\bigcup_{j\in\omega} \B_j$.
 Therefore